MiloszBratkowski/HelpOPTB/README.md

 #When player send report on server A and admin can see message on server B if he has permission "helpoptb.receive" on server B.
 #WARNING!
 THAT FEATURE REQUIRES "BungeeChannelTB" PLUGIN!
 enable_bungee: false

+#Server name displaying on messages.
+#If you have bungee mode enabled and want the name to be the same as the bungee server name, type server_name: BUNGEE.
+server_name: this
 ````
 ## Messages
 ###### For latest plugin version!